COSC-499-W2025/capstone-project-team-9/docs/logs/SamiJaffri/term2/week10.md

 ## Term 2 Week 10

+CHECK IMAGES FOLDER!
+NOT SURE WHY ITS NOT LETTING ME UPLOAD IT HERE!!!!

 ### What I completed this week
 - This week I spent a really big chunk of my time working on the frontend and fixing bugs revolving a bunch of our feature